stormkit-io/app-stormkit-io/README.md

 ## What is Stormkit?

-Stormkit is an infrastructure provider for modern javascript applications.
-It supports either server-less side rendered applications or JAMStack websites.
-You can deploy, host and manage your applications/websites using Stormkit.
+Stormkit helps developers build, deploy and manage their jamstack applications.
+It also supports serverless applications.

 ## Latest development